felix-lang/felix/fbuild/docs/source/tutorial.rst

 Basics
 ******

-Let's start with a simple app.
+Let's start with a simple build script.
 We'll be writing a "Hello, world!" program in C and building it using Fbuild.
 Here's our C code:

 .. code-block:: c